 It’s one of the most common questions visitors ask rangers at Grand Canyon National Park.
 It seems to be an often unspoken curiosity.
 Whether it’s a healthy or unhealthy curiosity, humans are often interested in death.

 So, how many people have died at the Grand Canyon?

 As always, there’s MUCH more behind the numbers, not to mention the personal stories and tragedies behind each statistic.
-I live in the West and create guides for how to travel there.
 The research for this post was done while I was creating my audio guide for the Grand Canyon.

 If you want to know more about death in the Grand Canyon (don’t worry, I won’t tell anyone), keep on reading.